Hazenhit92/Exploratory-Data-Analysis/Quiz 1.md

 Show box plots (univariate summaries)
 Only do what your tools allow you to do
 Don't plot more than two variables at at time
+Don't plot more than two variables at at time	Inorrect	0.00

 Question 2
 What is the role of exploratory graphs in data analysis?